Unpacking the magic behind Azure Bot Service (Part 2)

 Step 1 - Create an Azure Function to host your bot server.

-Step 2 - Create a Storage account with Queue Storage for queueTrigger.
+Step 2 - Create a Storage account with Queue Storage for queueTrigger

-Step 3 - Create an Azure Function to receive the queueTrigger from Queue and send the message to Bot Framework.
+Step 3 - Create an Azure Function to receive the queueTrigger

 Step 4 - Link Bot Framework credentials to Bot Function.